STUDENT ACCESS AND DISABILITY SERVICES

 General Documentation Guidelines

-Although many diagnoses are considered life-long, the impact they have on current functioning may change over time.
+Although many diagnoses and disabilities are considered life-long, the impact they have on current functioning may change over time.
 Therefore, documentation needs to reflect the current status of the individual’s functional limitations, severity, and explain the nexus between disability and accommodations requested.
 A diagnosis does not necessarily equate to a disability (specifics concerning functional limitations and how they substantially limit one or more of the major life activities.). *It is paramount to have current documentation that reflects statement of disability, current functioning, and functional limitations.

 - Visual Impairment: